-Providing technical information, advice and guidance to users of plant or machinery in the workplace Learning outcomes The learner will be able to 7.55 Assessment criteria The learner can: 3 Continued Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to providing technical information, advice and guidance to users of plant or machinery, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: - collective protective measures - personal protective equipment (PPE) - respiratory protective equipment (RPE) - local exhaust ventilation (LEV).
+Title: Providing technical information, advice and guidance to users of plant or machinery in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 Continued 3.3 Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to providing technical information, advice and guidance to users of plant or machinery, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: - collective protective measures - personal protective equipment (PPE) - respiratory protective equipment (RPE) - local exhaust ventilation (LEV).
 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given instructions.
-3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards.
-4 Select the required and quality of resouthe methods of wor irces for Select resources associated with own work in relation to materials, components, tools, equipment and consumables. provide technical information, advice and guidance to users of plant or machinery.
-Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: - consumables - literature, forms and documents - hand and/or portable powered tools and equipment.
+3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards. and quality of the methods of and quality of resources for the methods of work to Select resources associated with own work in relation to materials, components, tools, equipment and consumables. provide technical information, advice and guidance to users of plant or machinery. dvice and 4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: - consumables - literature, forms and documents - hand and/or portable powered tools and equipment.
 4.3 Describe how the resources should be used correctly and how problems associated with the resources are reported.
 4.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
 4.5 Describe any potential hazards associated with the resources and methods of work.
 4.6 Describe how to calculate quantity, length, area and wastage associated with the method/procedure to provide technical information, advice and guidance to users of plant and machinery.